jamiegonzalez/idk/Installation.md

 In your file manager, navigate to that EEGLAB path.

-Unzip the ERPLAB folder ([download here](https://github.com/lucklab/erplab/releases)) to this location.
+Unzip the ERPLAB folder ([download here](https://github.com/lucklab/erplab/releases)) to the /eeglab/plugins folder.

 Ensure that the path is formatted correctly, such that something like C:\your_path_here\EEGLAB\plugins\erplabX.X\eegplugin_erplab.m exists.